zoran-cuckovic/QGIS-visibility-analysis/help_qgis3.md

 ## General settings

-These are acessed under Processing Options (search for Providers >> Visibility Analysis)
+These are accessed under Processing Options (search for Providers >> Visibility Analysis)

 - *Activate*: self explanatory...
 - *Maximum buffer size*: when working on multiple points, the algorithm can either hold all data in live memory (which is faster), or select, for each point, a smaller window corresponding to the specified radius (which is somewhat slower).
-The second approach will be used when the size of terrain model used (DEM) exceedes the specified buffer threshold.
+The second approach will be used when the size of terrain model used (DEM) exceeds the specified buffer threshold.
 It is expressed in megapixels ([explained also here](https://landscapearchaeology.org/2018/visibility-analysis-0-6-4)).

 Dependencies
 -------------